Getting startedReact tutorial

 Modify the code in /App.tsx

-We’ll be building our custom real-time app inside Room.tsx, so we’re adding this component as a child.
+We’ll be building our custom realtime app inside Room.tsx, so we’re passing this component as a child.

 Modify the code in /App.tsx